 TIME, PLACE, AND PEOPLE

 Jester King is an authentic farmhouse brewery committed to mixed culture and spontaneous fermentation.
-Our beers incorporate well water, local grains, hops aged in our barn, local fruits and vegetables, foraged plants, and native yeast and bacteria so as to make beer uniquely tied to a time, place, and people.
+Our beers incorporate well water, local grains, hops aged in our barn, fruits and vegetables, foraged plants, and native yeast and bacteria so as to make beer uniquely tied to a time, place, and people.
 Our inspiration comes from the classic farmhouse breweries of Europe that embrace principles of subtlety, restraint, patience, full attenuation and interesting fermentation character.

 We mash Texas-grown barley and wheat from Blacklands Malt in Leander with unfiltered Hill Country well water.
 We boil with fresh hops and hops that have aged in the attic of our barn for years.